icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses:
 * [cheatsheet](https://github.com/0b10/cheatsheet) - Plugin to easily view, create, and edit cheatsheets.
 * [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
 Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Nodejs and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.
+* [chgo](https://github.com/sbfaulkner/chgo-plugin-zsh) - Clone of chruby modified to make it easy to switch between multiple Go versions.
 * [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.
 * [clipboard](https://github.com/zpm-zsh/clipboard) - Adds a cross-platform helper function to access the system clipboard.
 Works on macOS, X11 (and Wayland) and Cygwin.
 * [cmd-architect](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries.